divshot/divshot-cli/README.md

 divshot rollback [environment]
 ```

 Rollback the given environment to a previous release.
 This is useful when buggy code has been deployed.
-Divshot automatically detects what your previously release was and rollsback to that release.
+Divshot automatically detects and rolls back to your previous release.
 See [environments](#environments) for a list of available environments.

 ### server